jonathan-vella/microsoft-sovereign-cloud-brain-trek/docs/level-200/labs-overview.md

 # Module 6: Hands-On Labs

+{: .warning }
+> **🚧 Labs Under Development**
+> All lab content is complete but hands-on exercises are currently being validated and refined.
+> **Expected Release:** Q1 2026
+> You can review the lab steps and prepare your environment in advance.

 > **📊 Visual References:**
 > - **Asset 39** - Lab Architecture Progression (shows how each lab builds on previous, creating integrated infrastructure)
 > - **Asset 40** - Lab Environment Cost and Time Matrix (estimated costs and duration for each lab)